Mackensie Alexander: College career

 Initially slated to be in the mix in 2013, Alexander suffered a groin injury in the preseason and therefore was granted a medical red-shirt.
 Once Alexander got on the field, opponents found out why he was rated so highly coming out of high school.
-In 2014, he was named Freshman All-American and received honorable mention All-ACC honors as a full-time starter.
+In 2014, he was named Freshman All-American and received honorable mention All-Atlantic Coast Conference (ACC) honors as a full-time starter.
 As a redshirt sophomore in 2015, he earned third-team All-American and first-team All-Conference honors.
 He finished his collegiate career at Clemson with 44 total tackles (33 solo), 4 of them for loss of yards, 11 pass deflections and one fumble recovery.

 Freshman season (2014)

 As the first (redshirt) freshman cornerback to start all 13 games for the Tigers, Alexander posted 21 tackles, two of them for loss, batted down six passes and recovered one fumble in 766 snaps, which were the most snaps in school history by a freshman and the tenth most in school history by a cornerback.
 Opposing team's quarterbacks threw a total of 57 passes at receivers covered by Alexander, and just 20 of them were completed, with two touchdowns, none of them over the final nine games of the season.
 For his outstanding season efforts, Alexander was named Freshman All-American and earned honorable mention All-ACC honors.